ngozzi/digital-infrastructure/README.md

 ### Data sources
-All the dataset but the internet Speedtest measurements from Ookla are publicly available. <ins> The Ookla dataset is instead proprietary and cannot be shared publicly </ins>.
-Therefore, in the ```data``` folder, variables that are derived from Ookla datasets are either intentionally set to constant or missing.
-As a consequence, running the code will lead to errors or results that are inconsistent with those reported in the paper.
-Nonetheless, we report in ```code/correlations/correlations-in-time```, ```code/regressions/output-static```, and ```code/regressions/output-time``` the values of correlations and regression parameters obtained with the full dataset.
+All the dataset but the internet Speedtest measurements from Ookla are publicly available. <ins> The full Ookla dataset is instead proprietary and cannot be shared publicly, nonetheless in the repository we provide measures derived from this dataset aggregated at the municipal level</ins>.

 List of data sources:
 - Movement Range Maps: https://data.humdata.org/dataset/movement-range-maps